What gardening in retirement can do for you

 Getting pleasure out of your garden – whatever its size

 Size really doesn’t matter when it comes to gardening.
-You may be the proud owner of a stunning window box or an established courtyard, brimming with colour; or you may have an acre with a pond to tend to.
-Whatever the size, it’s all about getting enjoyment and pleasure from its upkeep and maintenance.
+You may be the proud owner of a stunning window box or an established courtyard, brimming with colourful plants; or you may have an acre of land with a pond to tend to.
+Whatever the size, when it comes to gardening in retirement, it’s all about enjoying the outdoors and the activity it brings.

 Tom is one of a new generation of younger gardeners, and takes his inspiration from The Rich brothers, Harry and David – who are regularly on our screens in the BBC ‘Garden Rescue’ series.

 Here he shares his guide on what to plant now for late spring and summer blooms.